 Search Engine Compatibility

-This is why at some point while building your website; you have to find out if your website is compatible with the major search engines.
+So at this point, while building your website; you have to find out if your website is compatible and ready to be indexed by the major search engines.

-Take some steps to find out if your website easily be found if someone searches for your brand name on Google or any other search engine.
+After that, take some steps to find out if your website can easily be found if someone searches for your brand name on Google or any other search engine.

-Now, one thing we do for our client while building their websites is that we give them at least the basic search engine optimization that will get their website a decent visibility on the search engine, even without the major optimizations.
+Now, one thing we do for our client while building their websites is that we give them at least the basic search engine optimization that will get their website a decent visibility on the search engine, right from scratch.

-If you’re building your website on a content management system, you need to understand that a handful of these CMS, their templates, softwares and plugins are directly out of the box and search engine optimized.
+If you’re building your website on a content management system, you need to understand that a handful of these CMS, their templates, software and plugins are directly out of the box, search engine optimized.

 In spite of this, there are also others whose templates and plugins are not search engine compatible.
 Some are buggy while a good number of them can cause some incompatibility issues on a website.